rust-lang/rust/src/doc/rustc-dev-guide/src/rustc-driver-interacting-with-the-ast.md

 ## Getting the type of an expression

+NOTE: For the example to compile, you will need to first run the following:

+    rustup component add rustc-dev

 To get the type of an expression, use the `global_ctxt` to get a `TyCtxt`:

 ```rust